Shopping St. Pete: Guide to Big-Box and Local Shops

 Saturday Morning Market

-Shop local in St. Pete at the Saturday Morning Market.
+Shop local in St. Pete at Saturday Morning Market.
 The popular farmers market operates every Saturday in early October through late May and welcomes all ages.
-With a focus on local products and pride, visitors find locally grown produce, homemade food, handmade arts and crafts, and live music representing several genres.
+With a focus on local products, visitors find locally grown produce, homemade food, handmade arts and crafts, and live music representing several genres.

 Sundial St. Pete